armaber/articles/HDUF/brief.md

   file cannot be provided.
 Implementation differences between OS versions are also visible.
 A `.dmp` file contains the dependencies from all modules, can trip the decompiler with inappropriate function bodies.
 This shortcoming does not apply to user mode.
-An excutable solves all functions, cannot solve dependencies.
+An executable solves all functions, cannot solve dependencies.
 * PowerShell *Core* is required. *Desktop 5.1* is slow.
 * Hotpaths are moved to inflight *CSharp* assembly.
 Decompilation can be **8 times** faster.